MarkLaVenia/rockr/README.md

 We then reduce the dataframe to the observations of interest.

   - For all analyses, we drop observations for polls coded as invalid.
-      - In the example data, one poll was conducted as an alternate final.
+      - In the example data, one poll coded as invalid was conducted as an alternate final.
-  - For two analyses we retain observation for only final polls (excluding data for bonus and qualifying polls);
+  - For two analyses we retain data for only final polls (excluding data for bonus and qualifying polls);
       - whereas, for a third analysis we retained data for all valid polls (bonus, qualifying, and final polls).